-Join Justin Reznick for an in-depth discussion in this video Understanding the mechanics of a tilt-shift lens, part of Photography with a Tilt-Shift Lens.
+Join Justin Reznick for an in-depth discussion in this video Understanding the mechanics of a tilt-shift lens, part of Exploring Photography: Tilt-Shift Lens.

 - Before we go into the field and show you examples of subjects and techniques with Tilt-Shift lenses I want to familiarize with the lenses themselves.
 Before me I've got the Canon 90 millimeter Tilt-Shift Lens and I've also got the Canon 24 millimeter Tilt-Shift Lens Mark II.
 This is the second version and it's much sharper than the first.
 Now, what other Tilt-Shift lenses are out there?
 Well, Canon is the leader of Tilt-Shift lenses.
 They have a 17, ultra wide Tilt-Shift, the 24, a 45, and the 90.